Homecoming Royalty Information

-- All candidates and/or campaign managers must attend a meeting scheduled by the Homecoming Leadership Committee (HLC) for the purpose of explaining rules prior to campaigning.
+All candidates and/or campaign managers must attend a meeting scheduled by the Homecoming Leadership Committee (HLC) for the purpose of explaining rules prior to campaigning.
 All infractions will be dealt with as explained in the rules.
-The campaign posters must have information about the candidate printed on them, including organizations involved in, activities participated in, and honors received.

-- All campaign materials must be approved and stamped by the HLC Royalty Chairperson (or appointed representative) in the Office of Student Activities, Elliott Union 217.
-Must be approved on Friday, September 28th.
+All campaign materials must be approved and stamped by the HLC Royalty Chairpersons (or appointed representative) in the Office of Student Activities, Elliott Union 217.
+Must be approved on Friday, October 7th.
 A representative will be available between the hours of 8 am and 5 pm.
 All giveaway items & t-shirts must be approved and can be email to email@example.com or brought by the Office of Student Activities.

-- Candidates are restricted to 35 posters that are 11 x 17 inches to promote their campaign.
+Candidates are restricted to 44 posters that are 8.5 x 11 inches to promote their campaign.
 All posters will be posted by Homecoming Leadership Committee in academic building.
 Poster should be turned in by Monday, October 10th by 5pm to Union 217.
 No posters may be taped on painted surfaces.
 Only one banner for each candidate will be allowed in Elliott Union.
 Elliott Union rules are as follows:

-Banners in Elliott Union are only authorized to hang from the outside railing in front of the Union Bowling Center and the outside railing in front of the clock tower.
+Elliott Student Union banners are authorized to hang from the outside railing in front of the Union Bowling Center and the outside railing in front of the clock tower.
 Requests for inside banner locations will not be accepted.
 See Campus Posting Procedures for general posting policies.
 Forms to reserve banner space can be picked up in Union 307.
 Request for banner space must be made in advance.
 A limit of 12 banners can be accommodated.

-• Must be professionally made of vinyl, nylon or other approved material with eyelets for hanging.
+Must be professionally made of vinyl, nylon or other approved material with eyelets for hanging.
 Due to weather conditions, grommets and wind pockets are suggested.

 University Housing will work with the Homecoming Leadership Committee to post the fliers in the halls.
 Do not remove or cover posters, etc. that are already on bulletin boards.
 Please honor any departmental regulations concerning bulletin board use.

-- No faculty, administration or support staff member shall be eligible to vote in the election unless currently enrolled as a student.
+No faculty, administration, support staff member or alumni shall be eligible to vote in the election unless currently enrolled as a student.

 FYI: You can get posters made at other places other than just Printing Services on campus!
 Also, posters can be displayed throughout the community, ex.
 Posters on pizza boxes, delivery guys wearing your shirt, etc.